Gujarati Bandhani Sarees

 - Although cotton is the most commonly used fabric for bandhej, Gujarati bandhani sarees are also available in poly-silk, chiffon and georgette.
 The poly-silk used for crafting bridal bandhani has a strong lustrous base which is tie dyed and later embellished with zardosi embroidery, also called gaji silk.

 Wear your favourite bandhani sarees with chunky Indian accessories in antique silver to amp up the overall appeal.
-Due to the popularity of Gujarati bandhani sarees worldwide, Samyakk also offers free shipping to customers residing in USA, Canada and Australia.
-So don’t miss out, choose from our range of bandhani sarees and carry your artsy aura with panache.
+Due to the popularity of Gujarati bandhani sarees worldwide, Samyakk offers to you some of the best Gujarati bandhani sarees.
+So don’t miss out, choose from our range of Gujarati bandhani sarees and carry your aura with elegance.